lazyatom/dotfiles/README.md

 This may also take a while, to natively compile everything.

 After this, you should be able to run Emacs and see Doom.

+## 1Password

+Run the 1Password app, and log in to the 1Password.com account.

+## Dropbox

+Run the dropbox app, and log in

 ## In apps: